logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 * `"ATLAS" AND "Error"`
 * `"bucketName" AND ("Error" OR "Warning")`

-Once you enter your search query, click on the **Estimate scan cost** to confirm the query and get an estimation of how much this search will cost.
-You cannot proceed without getting the estimated scan cost.
+Next, click on the **Estimate scan cost**.
+This button also gives an estimation of how much this search will cost. **You cannot proceed without getting the estimated scan cost**.
 The estimated price will appear at the top right corner of the section.

 ![Delete filters](https://dytvr9ot2sszz.cloudfront.net/logz-docs/power-search/restore-estimate.png)

 To continue, click on the **Proceed** button.
-You'll be once again asked to confirm the Power search text and its additional cost.
+You'll see a summary of your restore settings and be asked to approve them in order to continue with the process.

-If you do not wish to use the Power search query, delete your search query or toggle the activation button.
+If you do not wish to use the Power search query, toggle the activation button off.

 ![Delete filters](https://dytvr9ot2sszz.cloudfront.net/logz-docs/power-search/toggle-on-off.gif)